Alien invasion: Alien infiltration

 This is a familiar variation on the alien invasion theme.
 In the infiltration scenario, the invaders will typically take human form and can move freely throughout human society, even to the point of taking control of command positions.
 The purpose of this may either be to take over the entire world through infiltration (Invasion of the Body Snatchers), or as advanced scouts meant to "soften up" Earth in preparation for a full-scale invasion by the aliens' conventional military (First Wave).
 This type of invasion represented common fears of the American public during the Cold War, particularly the fear of infiltration by communist agents.
+The Reptilian conspiracy theory claims that covert alien infiltration is already happening.

 Beneficial alien invasion

 This theme has also been explored in fiction on the rare occasion.
 With this type of story, the invaders, in a kind of little grey/green man's burden, colonize the planet in an effort to spread their culture and "civilize" the indigenous "barbaric" inhabitants or secretly watch and aid earthlings saving them from themselves.
 The former theme shares many traits with hostile occupation fiction, but the invaders tend to view the occupied peoples as students or equals rather than subjects and slaves.
 The latter theme of secret watcher is a paternalistic/maternalistic theme.
 In this fiction, the aliens intervene in human affairs to prevent them from destroying themselves, such as Klaatu and Gort in The Day the Earth Stood Still warning the leaders of Earth to abandon their warlike ways and join other space-faring civilizations else that they will destroy themselves or be destroyed by their interstellar union.
 Other examples of a beneficial alien invasion are Gene Roddenberry's movie The Questor Tapes (1974) and his Star Trek episode "Assignment: Earth" (1968); Arthur C. Clarke's Childhood's End, the novel (later anime) series Crest of the Stars, the film Arrival (2016), and David Brin's Uplift Universe series of books.